hayleyygregg/AAD116/design-journal.md

 To get used to Markdown, we were given a task of re-creating a PDF provided to us, below is my attempt (note no CSS is used):

+* To complete this task I used the notes on markdown I had taken from the practical class and the websites https://help.github.com/articles/markdown-basics/ and when I got stuck with blockquotes this site helped me: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 Ireland's rugged coast yields
 =============================